 #17 Delete the Words ‘Always’, ‘Never’, ‘Should’ From Your Vocabulary

 Language is powerful.
 These are just three words that come up in disagreements.
-They leak out of our mouth unawares and can be incredibly damaging to the person on the receiving end.
+They leak out of our mouths unawares and can be incredibly damaging to the person on the receiving end.
 They are a signal that we have lost perspective and lost touch with reality.
-We use them when we are thinking in black and white and all or nothing terms, making sweeping generalisations, thinking emotionally, irrationally and holding unrealistic expectations.
+We use them when we are thinking in black-and-white and all-or-nothing terms, making sweeping generalisations, thinking emotionally, irrationally and holding unrealistic expectations.
 It’s shaming language.
 So it needs to stop.
 Avoid ‘always' and ‘never’ and get specific.
-And turn your ‘shoulds’ into ‘coulds’ It’s a subtle but effective difference.
+Turn your ‘shoulds’ into ‘coulds’ It’s a subtle but effective difference.
 How do you talk to your love when emotions are high?

 #18 Stop Playing the Blame Game

 Our default setting in a disagreement can often be to try to win.
 If there is a winner, the other by default is the loser.
 We do this by pointing the fingers or pushing blame onto our partner.
 Here you only risk winning battles and losing the relationship.
 It is rare than one person’s actions are completely to blame, unless they truly are destructive and manipulative people who really have it in for you.
 If that is the case, you need out.
 Be wary that our brain also defaults to trying to find the initial point that made things go wrong in a sequence of events and in doing so piles all the blame onto the them, absolving ourselves of any part to play.
 And we get the line “well if you hadn’t…”.
 It’s pointless.
 Find the things you can take responsibility for and give them time to reflect.
 Work it out together.
 How easy do you own your part to play?